1

 General questions and answers

-Almost all applicants must submit a complete Environmental Justice Summary prior to submitting their APEN permit application.
-Categories of permit applications that do not need to submit an Environmental Justice Summary are:
+Almost all air permit applicants must submit a complete Environmental Justice Summary prior to submitting their APEN permit application.
+As of July 15, 2024, permit applications submitted for the reasons listed in Regulation Number 3, Part B, Section III.B.5.e. and Part C, Section III.C.14.a. do not need to include an Environmental Justice Summary.

 • For detailed information, visit the CDPHE web page “What are Disproportionately Impacted Communities?